tonatiuh/tonatiuh.github.io/_posts/2021-08-22-no-excuses-do-the-work.md

 ---
 title:  "No Excuses, Do the Work"
 layout: post
-description:  Five lessons learnt from the great book Do the work by Steven Pressfield.
+description:  Five lessons learnt from the great book Do the Work by Steven Pressfield.
 If you're in the search of increasing productivity then this blog post is for you!
 comments: true
 ---